Sambosis/compuse/computer_use_demo/prompts/prompt.md

 While we keep it steady, right on the line.
 Your detergents weaker than your customer care,
 Like your service techs—they're never there.
-Remember twenty-three?
-That nationwide recall?
-Contaminated batches, watched your ratings fall.
-We're surgical with precision, you're malpractice in action, Customer satisfaction?
-More like customer subtraction.
 Three days for repairs that take us just one hour, Your service department's lost all its power.
-Like that chain in Dallas—three weeks in the dark, While their kitchen nightmares left a permanent mark.
 Your billing schemes are dirtier than clogged disposal, Hidden fees appearing like bacterial growth exponential.
 We quote it straight, no fine print to decode,
 While your contracts read like some ancient morse code.
-(Slower, more introspective tone)

 Remember when you used to stand for something real?
 Before profits and shortcuts became your master deal?
 Now you're just a shell of what you meant to be,